FirebrandTech/TypeaheadDropdowns/README.md

 **What if my DOM changes after the page loads?**

-We use MutationObservers to initialized new or modified <select> elements, so this should not be a problem, but it has only been tested in a few scenarios.
+We use MutationObservers to handle new or modified `<select>` elements, so this should not be a problem, but it has only been tested in a few scenarios.

 **Can I use the arrow keys to select elements in the dropdown?**

 Yes, we have tried to imitate normal dropdown behavior as much as possible, so the arrow keys move the selection normally.

 Currently, the Home and End keys will _not_ jump you to the beginning or end of the dropdown list, however.
 Instead they move your cursor in the typehead input.

+**Does this work in all browsers?**

+We have tested it in the latest Chrome, Firefox, and Edge browsers.
+It should theoretically work in IE 10+, but that has not been verified.

 ## License